Spanish Rental Property Taxes in 2026: Guide for Non-EU Buyers

 How to Claim Overpaid Rental Taxes

-Retain all documentation for at least 4 years in case of review.
+Retain all documentation for at least four years in case of review

 Spanish Property Taxes Overview

-For a comprehensive overview of Spain’s fiscal environment, we consult our dedicated guide on Living and Taxes in Spain.
+For a comprehensive overview of Spain’s fiscal environment, consult our dedicated guide on living and taxes in Spain.

-Acquisition taxes: When purchasing property in Spain, you can calculate around 10-12% of the sale price in property purchase taxes, including Transfer Tax (ITP) and VAT- consult our Property Buyer’s Guide for full details about purchase taxes.
+Acquisition taxes: when purchasing property in Spain, calculate around 10–12% of the sale price in property purchase taxes, including Transfer Tax (ITP) and VAT – consult our property buyer’s guide for full details about purchase taxes

 It is also worth noting that in early 2025, the Spanish Prime Minister raised the idea of considering imposing a 100% supplementary property purchase tax on non-EU buyers, or a double property tax for non-EU buyers in Spain.
 This measure is widely regarded as discriminatory under EU law and is not expected to advance, but if it were to, there would be months in the lead-up, and it would only affect purchases from the date it could potentially become law.